patters-match/gba-emu-compilation-builders/README.md

 ```

 ## Features
-- Drag and drop a selection of ROMs onto the shell window after typing the script name to easily add multiple ROMS
+- Drag and drop a selection of ROMs onto the shell window after typing the script name to easily add multiple ROMs
 - Auto-detection of ROM types for emulators that support multiple types with specific header requirements (sms/gg, pce/iso)
 - Region options and PAL timings are now auto-detected based on ROM naming
 - Blank ```.sav``` SRAM save files of the appropriate size can now be created automatically using the ```-sav``` option